Pickled Recipes That Go Way Beyond Cucumbers

 If you've ever seen your garden overrun by an out-of-control cherry tomato plant, rejoice, because this pickled tomato recipe will let you preserve all those extra tomatoes.
 Vinegar and a bit of rosemary go a long way in flavoring this peppery tomato canning recipe.
 Set them out as part of a charcuterie tray or serve them alongside an entree of lamb, roast beef, or pork.

+Upgrade your homemade ramen recipes by skipping the kimchi and using pickled carrots as a topper instead.
 Rice vinegar and strips of fresh ginger impart distinct Asian flavors to carrot slices.
-Pickled carrots taste great alone as an appetizer, added to salads or slaws, or served with Asian-flavor fish dinners.
+This pickled carrots recipe tastes great alone as an appetizer, added to salads or slaws, or served with Asian-flavor fish dinners.